sopherapps/hymns-api/README.md

 - The `user` records are in their own scdb database, for scalability.
 - Access to different databases is done concurrently, for more speed.
 - All business logic is put in appropriate services in the `services` folder
-- All API related logic is in the `api` package
+- All API related logic is in the `api` package, entry point being `main.py` in root folder.
+- All CLI(command line interface) related logic is in the `cli` package, entry point being `manage.py` in root folder.
+- Any shared utility functions are found in the `utils` package or module in the package where they are needed e.g. services can have its own `utils`, api can also have its own `utils`, even the entire project can have its own `utils`.

 ## Acknowledgements